zhaaaa7/react/redux/redux-basics/README.md

 * Reducer check the type of action and then define a block code regarding that type of action.
 * Components subscribe to central storage store and then get the updated state as props.

+6. `<Provider>` a helper component ejcting store into react component

+7. `connect` is a function that returns higher order component

 ## Set up
 1. install packages
 ```